Meet a Miner

 If you are a UK taxpayer, you can also gift aid your donation at no extra cost to yourself, and increase your check donation by 75 pence.
 Find out more about Gift Aid and how it works here

 If you have any questions, please do ask a member of staff on the day of your visit.

 The tour lasts approximately 1 hour and 15 minutes.
 As this is a real coal mine, warm clothes and sensible, flat shoes are recommended.
 All children (under fourteen years old) must be accompanied by an adult.
 Children under 5 years of age are not permitted on the underground tour.

 Contraband items, including cigarettes, lighters and battery or electronically operated equipment, must be left with an attendant in the lamp room during the underground tour.
 Please note that the battery pack required on the tour weighs 2kg and must be worn by all participants.

 The last underground tour is at 3.15pm.
 From the 3rd November the last underground tour will be at 2.30pm (excluding Santa days).
 You can book in for a tour at Reception on arrival but please note that during school holidays we advise you to arrive early to book your places, as the tours are often all fully booked up by midday.
 Alternatively, you can book in advance - see below.

-We take advanced bookings for two of our underground tours a day, 1.30pm and 3pm.
-These can be booked online (see the link above) or by telephone (01924 848 806) Monday to Friday 10am to 4pm, at least one day in advance of the date of the booking.
-There is a £5 booking fee for this service.
-Please note that for the rest of our underground tours which are free, visitors book on arrival at the Museum and this is subject to availability.
+We take advanced bookings* for a limited number of our underground tours each day.
+These can be booked online (see the link above) or by telephone (01924 848 806, Monday to Friday 10am to 4pm), at least one day in advance of the date of the booking.
+Please note that for the rest of our underground tours, visitors book on arrival at the Museum and this is subject to availability.

-To secure a booking for a group during school holidays, we recommend that you take advantage of our group booking service.
-There is a £20 booking fee for this service, regardless of the size of the group and the booking should be made by telephone (01924 848806) as far in advance of the visit date as possible.
+To secure a booking for a group during school holidays, we recommend that you take advantage of our group booking service*.
+Bookings should be made by telephone (01924 848806) as far in advance of the visit date as possible.